 Tours of the Tales

-The first thing I recommend is to secure a good map of the City.
+Start by securing a good map of the City.
 You have several options.

 "It's an odd thing, but anyone who disappears is said to be seen in San Francisco.
 It must be a delightful city and possess all the attractions of the next world."